COVID-19 knocks out Virginia-Virginia Tech football opener

 The school has not been releasing athlete-specific results.

+If the game would have gone on as scheduled Sept.
+19, 1,000 fans would have been allowed inside Lane Stadium in Blacksburg.
+This would mostly allow for families of players and coaches to attend, according to Virginia Tech vice president of Emergency Management Mike Mulhare.

+No tailgating would have been permitted.
+In addition, no outside tickets were to be sold, in hopes of keeping large out-of-town crowds away from Blacksburg, according to university leaders.

-“The safety as well as the physical and mental well-being of these young men and women entrusted to our care by their families remains our top priority,” Hokies athletic director Whit Babcock said in a statement.
+“The safety as well as the physical and mental well-being of these young men and women entrusted to our care by their families remains our top priority,” Babcock said in a statement.

-“I know the virus has always been here, but the virus in full force finally got to southwest Virginia, and the timing is pretty poor for football,” Babcock said later on a Zoom call, noting that schools have closed locally for a few weeks.

-He added: “We could have played last week and N.C.
-State could not and then this week it’s reversed roles.”
+“While we share the disappointment of everyone who hoped to begin the football season against our in-state rival, we remain optimistic that a full ACC football schedule can be played thanks to the flexibility the present format permits,” Babcock said.

 “It is really this simple… you either are committed to your team or you are not,” offensive line coach Garett Tujague tweeted.
 “There are those that can sacrifice for each other and then there are those that CAN NOT.
 The greatest thing is… You get to make that choice.”